cjcrosley/virtual-futures-project/performance.md

 ![](combined.jpg)

 The skin / area ratio of the blocks decreases as the modules increase.
 We can see that as a result the blocks become increasingly internally heat-load dominated.
+The small block's EUI is heat load dominated, while the large block is lighting load dominated.

 ### Small Block
 A 4 x 4 module urban block.